AppAndFlow/react-native-quickpicker/README.md

   _onPressText = () => {
     const { selectedLetter } = this.state;
     QuickPicker.open({
-      items: ['a', 'b', 'c'],
+      items: ["a", "b", "c"],
-      selectedValue: 'b', // this could be this.state.selectedLetter as well.
+      selectedValue: "b", // this could be this.state.selectedLetter as well.
       onValueChange: selectedValueFromPicker =>
         this.setState({ selectedLetter: selectedValueFromPicker }),
     });